 The hydraulic power steering fluid is pressurized by the power steering pump.
 It’s directed by the control valve.
 More on that in a moment.

 For example, if it’s sent to the left side (and the right side isn’t pressurized), it’ll push the piston right.
-That’s what occurs when you turn your steering wheel counter-clockwise to steer to the left.
+That’s what happens when you turn your steering wheel counter-clockwise to steer to the left.

 The contrary is also true, of course.